EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Experiments

 We also present the average performance among all datasets with different settings.
-The area under the information curve (AUIC), ~$\sum_t -\log p(\mathbf{x}_\phi|\mathbf{x}_{O_t})$, can then be used to compare the performance across models and strategies.
-Smaller AUIC value (could be positive or negative) indicates better performance.
-We present the AUIC for each dataset in Appendix \ref{sec:UCI_tables}.
-However, due to different datasets have different scales of test likelihoods and different numbers of variables (indicated by steps), it is not fair to average the AUIC across datasets to compare overall performances.
-We thus defining average ranking of AUIC compares 12 methods (indexed by $i$) averaging these datasets as: $r_{i} = \frac{1}{\sum_j N_j}\sum_{j=1}^{6} \sum_{k=1}^{N_j} r_{ijk}, \ \ i = 1,..,12$.
-These 12 methods are with cross combinations of four Partial VAE models with three variable selection strategies. $r_{i}$ is the final ranking of $i$th combination, $r_{ijk}$ is the ranking of the $i$th combination (based on AUIC value) regarding the $k$th test data point in the $j$th UCI dataset, and $N_j$ the size of the $j$th UCI dataset.
+The area under the information curve (AUIC), can then be used to compare the performance across models and strategies.
+Smaller AUIC value indicates better performance.
+However, due to different datasets have different scales of RMSEs and different numbers of variables (indicated by steps), it is not fair to average the AUIC across datasets to compare overall performances.
+We thus define average \emph{ranking} of AUIC that compares 12 methods (indexed by $i$) averaging these datasets as: $r_{i} = \frac{1}{\sum_j N_j}\sum_{j=1}^{6} \sum_{k=1}^{N_j} r_{ijk}, \ \ i = 1,..,12$.
+These 12 methods are cross combinations of four Partial VAE models with three variable selection strategies. $r_{i}$ is the final ranking of $i$th combination, $r_{ijk}$ is the ranking of the $i$th combination (based on AUIC value) regarding the $k$th test data point in the $j$th UCI dataset, and $N_j$ is the size of the $j$th UCI dataset.
+This gives us $ 6 \sum_j N_j$ different rankings.
+Finally, we compute the mean and standard error statistics based on these rankings.
 Table \ref{tab:uci_auic} summarize the average ranking results.
-EDDI outperforms other variable selection order in all different Partial VAE settings.
-Among different partial VAE settings, PN-based settings perform better than ZI-based settings.
+We provide additional statistical significance test (Wilcoxcon signed-rank test for paired data) in Appendix \ref{sec:wilcox}.
+Based on these experimental results, we see that EDDI outperforms other variable selection order in all different Partial VAE settings.
+Among different partial VAE settings, PNP/PN-based settings perform better than ZI-based settings.

-\paragraph{Comparison with non-amortized method}Additionally, we compare EDDI to DRAL \citep{lewenberg2017knowing} which is the state-of-the-art method for the same problem setting.
+\paragraph{Comparison with non-amortized method.~}Additionally, we compare EDDI to DRAL \citep{lewenberg2017knowing} which is the state-of-the-art method for the same problem setting.
 As discussed in Section \ref{sec:related}, DRAL is linear and requires high computational cost.
 The DRAL paper only tested their method on a single test data point due to its limitation on computational efficiency.
 We compare DRAL with EDDI on Boston Housing dataset with ten randomly selected test points here.
 Results are shown in Figure \ref{fig:matchbox_vs_eddi}, where EDDI significantly outperforms DARL thanks to more flexible Partial VAE model.
 Additionally, EDDI is 1000 times more efficient than DARL as shown in Table \ref{tab:Time}.